 From advice on how to keep up with changing technology, to seniors that are living their dream, to new career opportunities, FirstLantic covered a lot of topics that sparked your interest.
 However, as we looked back on the blogs that got the most attention, we found that it was not only an interesting mix, but there were some that really struck a chord.
 So, in case you missed them the first time, we present the top blogs of 2018!
 (Envelope, please) And the winners are….

-Part two in a three part series
+Part 2 in a 2 part series

-Part one in a three part series
+Part 1 in a 2-part series

 It’s the same every year.
 You stress about what to get family and friends.
 What do they need?
 What do they actually want?
 Will they like it?
 And then you think about the gifts that you have received over the years and how many have gone unused or end up being donated.
 Why not make sure this year that the gifts that you give will keep on giving?
 As we mentioned in a previous blog , there are plenty of companies and organizations that donate a portion of their proceeds to causes and charities.
 FirstLantic has some great ideas that will allow you to make a positive social impact and help you feel great about gifting!